-Some home pizza ovens can cook one to two pizzas, while bigger ovens will be able to accommodate more food for a bigger family or those who frequently host a bigger group of guests.
+Some home pizza ovens, like the Alfa Ciao, can cook one to two pizzas, while bigger ovens, like the Italian-designed 4 Pizze, will be able to accommodate more food for a bigger family or those who frequently host a bigger group of guests.

 The best outdoor pizza ovens will last a lifetime so consider the type of capacity you may require 5 to 10 years down the road.

 3. Design and Materials

 The design of your residential pizza oven is important; a common mistake many customers make is that they often choose a less expensive pizza oven model that is not built efficiently enough to support their needs.